Commercial content | 18+ | T&C's Apply

 Since that time, Plymouth have continued to vary the styles of the Plymouth Argyle home kits.
 Vertical, horizontal and diagonal stripes have all been worn, along with plain green shirts, though since 2001 the Plymouth Argyle players have worn a darker shade of green.

-For the 2016/2017 season, the Plymouth Argyle colours featured a green shirt with a black trim, with thin white stripes, green shorts with a black trim and green socks.
+For the 2018/2019 season, the Plymouth Argyle colours featured a green and black stripes, white shorts and white socks.

 The Plymouth Argyle stadium layout features four main all seater stands.
 These are the Mayflower Stand, which until 2007 was a terraced stand; the Devonport End; the Lyndhurst Stand and the Barn Park End, usually the away fans section.